 Practically, the big difference may be that the business finds that sales go up.
-It is also often possible to agree better terms with its suppliers, because it has the magic 'plc' at the end of its name.
-The suffix often confers an impression of maturity or size to a business.
+It may also be possible to agree better terms with suppliers, because the company has the magic 'plc' at the end of its name.
+The suffix often confers an impression of maturity or size.

 The main differences between a private company and a public company are:

-- A public company must have at least £50,000 worth of issued shares, or its euro equivalent.
+- A public company must have at least £50,000 worth of issued shares (or the euro equivalent).
 Only one quarter of the amount due needs to have been paid up on each share (plus any premium payable).
-That means a company can re-register as a public company with a paid up share capital of only £12,500 or its euro equivalent.
+That means a company can re-register as a public company with a paid up share capital of only £12,500.

-- It must have two directors (a private company can have just one).
-And the company secretary must be someone with a professional qualification (eg a lawyer, accountant, banker, etc) or someone the directors believe is competent to be the secretary.
+- A plc must have two directors (a private company can have just one).
+The company secretary must be someone with a professional qualification (eg a lawyer, accountant, banker, etc) or someone the directors believe is competent to be the secretary.

 - The company must file full accounts (not abbreviated accounts) and is slightly more restricted in the funds it can use to pay dividends.

 - The technical rules that apply when a company issues, redeems or buys back shares from a shareholder are different.

 Increasing your issued share capital

-Instead, if the company has enough retained profits, they can be used to pay for an issue of sufficient new shares to bring the issued share capital up to the required amount.
+If the company has enough retained profits, they can be used to pay for an issue of new shares to bring the issued share capital up to the required amount.